 We nearly used them all through our backpacking Vietnam adventure.
-Though obviously we were limited to where the train actually goes so had to take a couple of sleeper buses.
-Personally, we thoroughly enjoyed taking a sleeper train around Vietnam.
+Though we were limited to where the train goes so had to take a couple of sleeper buses.
+We thoroughly enjoyed taking a sleeper train around Vietnam.
 Though I have certainly seen and heard of some crazy horror stories.

 So read on to find out everything you need to know about taking a Vietnam sleeper train.
 This includes what to expect, how comfortable it is, booking a sleeper train in Vietnam, costs, berth types, and more.

-Booking a Vietnam Sleeper Train: What You Need To Know Before You Sleeper Train In Vietnam Journey
+Booking a Vietnam Sleeper Train: What You Need To Know Before You Sleeper Train Vietnam

 How To Book A Vietnam Sleeper Train

 You’ll be surprised how easy it is to book a sleeper train in Vietnam.
 It used to be a bit more complicated back in the day.
 Though with the advancement of technology, it has now become a painless experience.

 Buy Tickets Online: You can now purchase tickets online.
 It is a bit confusing as some websites still say you need to print out your ticket and swap it at the train station.
 Though no one wants to be stuck doing this!
 As a result, I booked all of my train journeys in Vietnam with Baolau.
 Their website says you don’t need to print off the ticket and instead just show it ticket on your phone to the attendant on the train.